ether/etherpad-lite/README.md

 </table>

-Etherpad Lite is designed to be easily embeddable and provides a [HTTP API](https://github.com/ether/etherpad-lite/wiki/HTTP-API) that allows your web application to manage pads, users and groups.
+Etherpad is designed to be easily embeddable and provides a [HTTP API](https://github.com/ether/etherpad-lite/wiki/HTTP-API) that allows your web application to manage pads, users and groups.
 It is recommended to use the [available client implementations](https://github.com/ether/etherpad-lite/wiki/HTTP-API-client-libraries) in order to interact with this API.
-There is also a [jQuery plugin](https://github.com/johnyma22/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website.
+There is also a [jQuery plugin](https://github.com/johnmclear/etherpad-lite-jquery-plugin) that helps you to embed Pads into your website.
 There's also a full-featured plugin framework, allowing you to easily add your own features.
-Finally, Etherpad Lite comes with translations into tons of different languages!
+Finally, Etherpad comes with translations into tons of different languages!

 **Visit [beta.etherpad.org](http://beta.etherpad.org) to test it live**